Humbly Homemade

 Eight cinnamon pretzels lined up on two rows on a cooling rack.

-Delicious Variations on Soft Pretzels
+Delicious Variations for Soft Pretzels

 • For a savory version, you can coat the boiled pretzels in salt and dried herbs, spices, or grated cheese, then bake them.